Media Kit: Bios

 She has published two further novels, Blue Mercy (2013) and Her Secret Rose (2015) and collaborated with six other female writers to create a book box set: Outside the Box: Women Writing Women (2014), which featured Blue Mercy.

-In addition to her fiction, she has written and edited non-fiction guides for writers and published a number of poetry books (see publications list below).
+In addition to her fiction, she has written and edited non-fiction guides for writers and published a number of poetry books (see publications list).

 She also runs a popular blog and podcast for the Alliance of Independent Authors’: The Self-Publishing Advice Blog and a annual online writers' conference since 2014.

 In addition to Ross’s writing, she also leads the Alliance for Independent Authors (ALLi).
-Ross launched ALLi in 2012 as a not-for-profit organisation that seeks to protect self-publishing writers’ rights, and promote and develop the self-publishing sector.
+Ross launched ALLi in 2012 as a not-for-profit organisation that seeks to advocate for self-publishing authors’ rights, and help develop the self-publishing sector.

-In her role, as the head of ALLi, Ross and her team have advised many authors and other organizations, including the BBC on publishing costs for independent authors.
+In her role as head of ALLi, Ross and her team have advised many authors and other organizations on independent publishing, including the BBC on publishing costs for independent authors.

 https://ornaross.com/my-books/